Course Details

 Knowledge

-• Students will learn the basic principles and methods for designing load-bearing members of steel and timber structures.
-They will also study procedures and workflows for designing real structural members and components in accordance with standardized European documents.
+• Students will acquire the fundamental principles and methods for the design of load-bearing members of steel and timber structures.
+They will also become familiar with the procedures and design methodologies used for the design of real structural members and components in accordance with European design standards.

 Skills

-• The student is able to independently design and assess the basic types of joints of steel structures.
-The student is able to design and assess members of steel cross-sections in relation to the basic stress types or their combinations.
-The student is also able to independently design members of solid steel sections with the effects of global stability problems such as buckling and lateral-torsional buckling.
+• Students will be able to independently design and verify the basic types of steel connections.
+They will be able to design and verify members with solid steel cross-sections subjected to the basic loading cases and their combinations.
+They will also be able to independently design and verify members with solid steel cross-sections considering global stability phenomena such as flexural buckling and lateral-torsional buckling.

 Competences